partylikeits1983/ballistic_calculator/README.md

 1. Run ballistic trajectories with different options: wind, air turbulences, initial height above the Earth's surface;
-even send to space or orbit around the Earth.
+even send projectiles to space or orbit around Earth.

 2. Solve for ranges or max - the programs finds the angles (for both flat and high trajectories) for a given range.

-3. Tune the drag coefficient function given some firing table data.
+3. Fine tune the drag coefficient function given some firing table data.

 In order to do this you must: